Metron-Project/metron-project.github.io/docs/metroninfo/documentation.md

 Contains information about the stories contained within an issues.

 It has `Story` children elements for the individual story names.
+It can also have an `id` attribute that can be used to add the identification number from the source of information.

 ### Summary